ryanrosenberg/ryanrosenberg.github.io/hosting-guidelines.md

 ## Financial viability
 Based on past tournaments, you can expect the average ACF event to attract 8 to 12 teams and bring in a gross amount of $1500.
-You should expect to spend about $200 on prizes and other logistical costs of your tournament (the trophy costs will be handed by ACF).
+You should expect to spend about $200 on prizes and other logistical costs of your tournament.

 You should expect $650 to go to the editors, and about $650 as your team’s profit.
 Obviously, these numbers can vary significantly in any direction depending on the circumstances of your particular tournament and are not a guarantee, but generally teams have found hosting ACF events to be a positive contribution to quizbowl as well as a good way to raise money for their own tournament-attendance schedule.